 General adult classes usually have up to 14 students.
 This may occasionally be exceeded with the teacher’s agreement.

 The number of students in shorter special interest courses will depend on which workshop is used and the requirements of the course.
-The main workshop can accommodate up to 14 or 15 students; studio one up to 9 or 10.
+The Workshop 1 can accommodate up to 14 or 15 students; Workshop 2 up to 12.

 Children’s classes may have up to 14 students.
 Most children’s classes have a teacher and teaching assistant.
 The rare exception to this is where there are low enrolments but a class is allowed to run with just a teacher; this only happens when there would be other staff members on the premises to assist the teacher in an emergency.

 What are the qualifications of the teachers?

 All our teachers are experienced potters with their own art practices.
-New CPS teachers go through an induction process to ensure that they teach to the expected level.
+New teachers go through an induction process to ensure that they teach to the expected level.

-I didn’t finish something last term – can I come in and use the Main Workshop or Members’ Room to do this?
+I didn’t finish something last term – can I come in and use the teaching workshops or Members’ Workshop to do this?

-CPS members are entitled to use the Members’ Room at the current drop-in rate during opening hours or when classes are running after they complete a workshop orientation.
+Canberra Potters members are entitled to use the Members’ Workshop at the current drop-in rate during opening hours or when classes are running after they complete a workshop orientation.

-Key holders (members who’ve successfully applied for key access to CPS after 6 months of membership and have completed an orientation) can access the workshop at any time.
+Key holders (members who’ve successfully applied for key access to Canberra Potters after 6 months of membership and have completed an orientation) can access the workshop at any time.

-Non-members are unfortunately not able to use the Main Workshop or Members’ Room between terms but may access the glaze room to glaze unfinished work and leave it for firing during the shop opening hours of Thursday to Sunday 10am-4pm.
+Non-members are unfortunately not able to use the teaching workshops or Members’ Workshop between terms but may access the glaze room to glaze unfinished work and leave it for firing during the shop opening hours of Thursday to Sunday 10am-4pm.
 However, you must be cleared up and ready to leave by 4pm.
 If you have enrolled in a new term of classes then your unfinished work can be completed then.

 I’m a current student in a class.
 When do I need to enrol in the next term’s class?